addendum vs amendment addendum vs amendment

 Identifying the right circumstances for using an addendum or amendment is crucial in effective contract management.
 Each tool serves distinct purposes based on the nature of the change required in the contract.

 1. Nature of Change: Use an addendum to introduce supplementary information or new clauses.
 Opt for an amendment to modify existing terms or clauses.
-If adding a new service to an ongoing agreement, an addendum is appropriate.
-For changing delivery timelines in a supply contract, an amendment is needed.
+An addendum is appropriate for adding a new service to an ongoing agreement.
+An amendment is needed to change delivery timelines in a supply contract.

 2. Contract Impact: Consider how the change affects the original contract.
 If the core terms remain untouched, an addendum suffices.
 However, if the amendment alters fundamental elements like payment schedules, careful drafting ensures clarity.